Closed-Form Diffusion Models: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we introduced smoothed closed-form diffusion models (smoothed CFDMs): a class of \emph{training-free} diffusion models requiring only access to the training set at sampling time.
 Smoothed CFDMs leverage the availability of an exact solution to the score-matching problem---which alone does not yield generalization---and explicitly induce error by smoothing.
-This construction results in a model that generalizes by provably outputting barycenters of training points.
-Our method is efficient and scalable, achieving a sample throughput of 138 samples/second for CIFAR-10 latents while running on a consumer-grade laptop with no dedicated GPU.
+This results in a model that generalizes by provably outputting barycenters of training points.
+Our method is efficient and scalable, and runs on a consumer-grade laptop with no dedicated GPU.

-Our results suggest that it is possible to design SGMs that generalize without relying on neural approximations to their score function.
-However, to generate high-quality images, our method samples in the latent space of a pretrained autoencoder.
-A natural question is then how to encode natural images to maximize the perceptual quality of samples from a smoothed CFDM drawn in the resulting latent space.
-In future work, we intend to investigate whether large training sets and appropriate latent encodings can enable our method to achieve competitive sample quality in image generation.
-We also intend to use our model as a tool to investigate whether smoothing is an adequate explanation for the generalization of neural SGMs, and whether employing alternative corruptions to the score function can yield a closed-form SGM that generates high-quality images while operating directly in pixel space.
+Our results suggest that it is possible to design SGMs that generalize without relying on neural score approximations.
+They also suggest that smoothness is among the inductive biases enabling neural SGMs to generalize in spite of the uninteresting global optimum of their training objective, which only allows for memorization.
+However, because our method generates barycenters of training points, its inductive bias is unsuitable on its own for sparsely-sampled manifolds in high-dimensional space, which one typically encounters in modern applications such as image generation.
+In this work, we partially address this shortfall by using our method to sample in an appropriately-structured latent space, but our sample quality lags behind that of state of the art neural SGMs.
+We therefore encourage further work to close this gap in sample quality, and describe some potential directions for future work below.

+State of the art SGMs are typically built upon convolutional architectures with self-attention layers, which both feature unique inductive biases.
+Concurrent work by \citet{kamb2024analytic} investigates the impact of locality and equivariance constraints on the optimum of the score-matching objective, and \citet{niedoba2024towards} empirically investigate whether a locality bias can explain the behavior of neural denoisers.
+Combining these constraints with our smoothing approach and explicitly modeling the inductive biases of self-attention layers may yield further insights into the generalization of neural diffusion models and lead to new strategies for building training-free diffusion models that generalize.